-Do flavor combinations in recipes sometimes give you a double-take?
-This one did for me: raisins, lots of serrano chiles, soy sauce and Monterey jack cheese in a quesadilla?!
+Can You Take The Heat?
+Raisins, lots of serrano chiles, soy sauce and Monterey jack cheese in a quesadilla?!
 I had to try it, the recipe was an entry in a contest I was judging for Sun-Maid raisins.
 But really, 10 serrano chiles in 4 quesadillas?

-The flavors that sounded so hot and odd turned into ‘want-another-bite’ delicious!
+The flavors that sounded so hot and mismatched turned into ‘want-another-bite’ delicious!
 It’s become one of my very favorite Sun-Maid recipes.
 Salty soy sauce and creamy jack cheese, along with sweet raisins are a perfect antidote for very hot chiles.
 Dairy also cools the heat, so the cheese and a dollop of sour cream do the trick.

 Spicy foods can feel cooling on a warm summer day.
 So I dare you, fire up these quesadillas and I bet you can take the heat!
 And for another unconventional combination, check out Rita’s Banana Lime Salsa, it’s hot and sweet 🙂

 Recipe adapted for Sun-Maid by Rosemary Mark.
 Photo by Kelly Burgoyne